javierriveracastro/betteroll-swade/README.md

 ## Translations

-* Translations are now managed in [Weblate](https://weblate.foundryvtt-hub.com/projects/betterrolls-swade2/main/), please feel free to help.
+* There is currently no automated way to manage translations.

 ## Acknowledgements